tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

   - Exclude events where the event created date < the user created date (`days_since_user_creation_at_event_date >= 0`)
     - These are usually events from projects that were created before the GitLab.com user and then imported after the user is created
   - Exclude events from blocked users (based on the current user state)
-- `Inherited` - Rolling 24 months of data
+- Rolling 24 months of data
 - Exclude events not associated with a user (ex: 'milestones')

 **Business Logic in this Model:**